kelsy/weather_app/README.md

 # Weather App

-This weather app curretly:
+This weather app currently:
-* Accepts any address as input (:heavy_check_mark:)
+* Retrieves & displays the current temperature for any given address
-* Retrieves & displays the current temperature for the given address (:heavy_check_mark:)
+* Caches weather data by postal code for 30 minutes if postal code is available for the location
-* Caches forecast details by postal code for 30 minutes if postal code available (:heavy_check_mark:)
+* Displays when the postal code's weather data was last fetched

-* Displays when the postal code's weather data was last fetched (:heavy_check_mark:)
+:sparkles: Test it out live on [Heroku](https://vast-forest-92948.herokuapp.com/).

 ## Setup